Getting Started

 The general process:

-- The user follows the confirmation link in the email, and Airship updates their contact as opted in.
+3. The user follows the confirmation link in the email, and Airship updates their channel as opted in.

 To set up the confirmation email:

 You must provide an opt-in link in the body of the message, and users must follow the link to confirm opting in.
-For link formatting, see: Email content: Double opt-in.
+For link formatting, see: Email double opt-in links.

 Additionally, you must send the message as Transactional and should also bypass a user’s opt-in status.
 (Though the confirmation email is transactional, its purpose is to subscribe to commercial messaging.)